 - oversee the coordination, integration, and administration of all aspects of the Yale OAIC, including the utilization of core resources, with other research and training programs at Yale, and foster collaborations that will accomplish the OAIC goals; (Provide access for researchers to needed resources);

-- ensure the conduct of academically productive, innovative, high impact, and clinically safe research by Pepper Scholars, Resource Cores, Pilot/Exploratory Studies (PESs), and External Projects;
+- promote the conduct of academically productive, innovative, high impact, and clinically safe research by Pepper Scholars, Resource Cores, Pilot/Exploratory Studies (PESs), and External Projects;

-- to insure the independent review and oversight of OAIC research and the training of Pepper Scholars;
+- ensure the independent review and oversight of OAIC research and the training of Pepper Scholars;

 - foster the career development of junior faculty from multiple disciplines into independent investigators and academic leaders in aging research;

 - recruit and encourage outstanding junior and senior faculty to focus their research on aging, particularly multifactorial geriatric health conditions, with an emphasis on translation between basic and clinical research;

 - identify and facilitate productive collaborations with other institutions and OAICs; and

 - monitor university, government and fiscal matters, ensure the preparation of necessary progress reports and administrative documents relating to the award, and collaborate with the NIA project office and Coordinating Center on OAIC activities..